 Miscellaneous, but still important things to pack

 My backpack is full!!
 No, it’s not, we promise there’s more room, there’s always more room!
-If you’ve taken our suggestion from above and purchased packing cubes/bags then you definitely have room for more.
+If you’ve taken our suggestion from above and bought packing cubes/bags then you definitely have room for more.
 While some of these items below may seem like luxury items to others they are must-haves, either way, you will likely want to include a few of them when putting together your packing list for Southeast Asia:

 Pen and paper